morrisonwolozin/site-358highstreet/README.md

-This site, https://358highstreet.com, describes the "deep energy retrofit" / renovation of a residential duplex in Belfast, ME.
+This SPA site, https://358highstreet.com, describes the "deep energy retrofit" / renovation of a residential duplex in Belfast, ME.
 Check out the solar PV page to see what's generating.